-LAA Ref Location Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA247 East of Ollerton Road 9.9 178 Agriculture Highways: NCC has no objection in principle subject to satisfactory details of layout access, parking and servicing.
+LAA Ref Lo ocation Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification over the past five years.
+LAA246 & LAA247 & LAA067 24.7 440 Agriculture Highways: NCC has no objection in principle subject to satisfactory details of layout access, parking and servicing.
 Site should be developed comprehensively in conjunction with LAA246 Adjoins a high risk flood area Potentially to be policy compliant subject to highways, landscape impact, design.
-May be suitable dependent on design/impact on landscape, highway, and amenity Popular location/bouyant housing market.
+May be suitable dependent on design/impact on landscape, highway, and amenity Popular location/buoyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
 Greenfield Potential to have an adverse impact on the landscape.
-Available Suitability should be informed by the outcome of a landscape assessment.
-Progression to stage 4 See Appendix B LAA259 Retford Allotments off Cricket field Lane 1.2 43 Access would be off a private single width carriageway which is not ideal.
+Avalaible Suitability should be informed by the outcome of a landscape assessment Progression to stage 4 See Appendix B LAA259 R Retford Allotments off Cricket field Lane 1.2 43 Access would be off a private single width carriageway which is not ideal.
 Roundabout layout would need assessing as the current layout is not suitable for access to the site.
 Unfeasible unless accessed through the neighbouring consented development to the east or a new access being created onto Hallcroft Road.
 No nature conservation or flooding issues idenitified (no site designations).
 Loss of allotments.
 Potentially suitable if allotments were replaced within close proximity to the site Unsuitable unless a satisfactory highway solution was identified and the allotments were relocated.
 Popular location/bouyant housing market.
 Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
 Greenfield No significant constraints The site is available but the adjoining land which is required for access is not available.
 Not suitable.
 Unfeasible unless accessed through the neighbouring consented development to the east.
 This site is not currently available.
 The loss of allotment land would also be contrary to policy.
-Discounted at stage 2 LAA assessment LAA270 Retford Land West of Ollerton Road 29.57 621 Agriculture The Highway Authority would require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance The village speed limit would require relocating to the south side of the site and connecting footways will be No nature conservation or flooding issues idenitified (no site designations).
+Discounted at stage 1 LAA assessment LAA270 R Retford Land West of Ollerton Road 29.57 621 Agriculture The Highway Authority would require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance The village speed limit would require relocating to the south side of the site and connecting footways will be required back into Ordsall.
+It is likely that two points of access would be required that are suitable to form a bus route through the development.
+No nature conservation or flooding issues idenitified (no site designations).
 Development of the site in isolation would be contrary to policy with regard to paragraph 91 of the NPPF (planning policies and decisions should aim to achieve healthy, inclusive and safe place) because the site is detached from the settlement.
-It would also have an adverse impact on the landscape (NPPF paragraph 170 seeks to ensure the protection and enhancement of valued landsapes).
-Unsuitable in isolation.
+It would also have an adverse impact on the landscape (NPPF paragraph 170 seeks to ensure the protection Unsuitable in isolation.
 The site would only be considered potentially suitable if the adjoining site to the north, which adjoins the settlement boundary, was considered suitable.
 Separated from the settlement.
 Residential area to the north is a popular housing market area.
 Greenfield Potential to have an adverse impact on the landscape.
 Available Unsuitable in isolation.
 The site would only be considered potentially suitable if the adjoining site to the north, which adjoins the settlement boundary, was considered suitable.
 Progression to stage 4 See Appendix B